 *PC1005 Limepeel may be included in some sets of 72 depending upon when it was produced.
 It is not in older sets but newer sets have it.

-- 110 lb office grade cardstock, white, any brand
+110 lb office grade cardstock, white, any brand (you need just a few sheets)

 For students outside North America: I can't predict what's available at a reasonable price in your country and you may have excellent options not found in the US or Canada.
 Email me at firstname.lastname@example.org and I'll try to help in the search.